nippur750/nippur750/README.md

 Here are some ideas to get you started:
 - :school: I'm currently studing in ...
 UTN-FRBA
 - 🔭 I’m currently working on ...
 UNTDF
-- 🌱 I’m currently learning ...
-React
+- 🌱 I’m currently learning ... python with reflex.
 - 👯 I’m looking to collaborate on ...
-Any of project
+Any project.
-- 🤔 I’m looking for help with ...
-React, TypeScript
+- 🤔 I’m looking for help with ... phyton, reflex.
 - 💬 Ask me about ...
 What ever.... :laughing:
 - ⚡ Fun fact: ...
-Play Valorant or R6Siege when get bored
+Play R6Siege when get bored.
 <br/>

 ### Languages and Tools: